IyLias/WorldsHardestGame/README.md

 TODO)

--> implement Map class and draw
+-> implement Map class and draw (solved)

--> read datas of Obstructs from datafile.txt
+-> read datas of Obstructs from datafile.txt (solved)

--> implement checkGameClear()

--> make GameManager have Stage class which has Map and Obstruct for corresponding stage
+-> make GameManager have Stage class which has Map and Obstruct for corresponding stage (solved)

+-> arrange obstructs in stage 1 systematically

+-> add Treasure in Map and implement checkGameCLear()

+-> add more Stages at most 4 or 5

--> implement opening
+-> implement opening menu

 -> implement ending